Reabsorption of useful substances from glomerular filtrate occurs in

 Glucose is taken back from glomerular filtrate through

 Hair present in the skin are

 Each hair is present in a tubular pit called hair follicle.
 Living cells are only present at the base of hair known as hair papilla, rest of the hair is dead and divisible into outer cuticle, middle cortex & inner medulla.

 Part not belonging to uriniferous tubule is

 The uriniferous tubule or the kidney tubule is a fine, long, convoluted tubule that is involved in excretory functions.
 This tubule basically conveys urine from the glomerulus to the renal pelvis.
-A large amount of water and salts are reabsorbed during the passage of urine through it At certain locations in the kidney tubule, some ions are also secreted into the urine.
-It includes the Henle's loop, the DCT and PCT, and the collecting tubule.
+A large amount of water and salts are reabsorbed during the passage of urine through it.

 So, the correct answer is 'Glomerulus'.